smcri/Gensim_utility/README.md

   6. Run the project with ``` python3 manage.py runserver ```
   7. Open your preferred web browser
   8. Go to http://127.0.0.1:8000
+  9. To use Admin: username:admin and password:a1s2d3f4
-  9. Explore and use Gensim Utility
+  10. Explore and use Gensim Utility

 * If using Pip:
   Prerequisites: